Employee Newsletters

 Screenshot of ContactMonkey's click maps feature.

-If you find that your recipients are drawn to animated GIFs, consider placing them adjacent to important information in order to draw their attention.
+If you find that your recipients are drawn to animated GIFs, consider adding a GIF to your Outlook email adjacent to important information in order to draw their attention.

 Want more qualitative feedback?
 Pinpoint exactly what content is being engaged with and cater your email newsletter to your audience by receiving anonymous feedback from your recipients based on pointed questions: